duglin/xreg-github/README.md

 - test for exact match of numerics, bools
 - pagination
 - DELETE operations
+  - DELETE on version can include ?setlatestversionid=vID, delete of any version not just the latest version
+  - DELETE latest should choose the last one created based on timestamp
 - see if we can prepend Path with / or append it with /
 - save latest highest "versionId" in Resource so we can assign a new value if not provided by the client